-Doing a VIN history check will tell you how the car has been taken care of by its previous owners.
+Doing a VIN history check — also known as a vehicle history or car history report — will tell you how the car has been taken care of by its previous owners.
 Details about any insurance claims or police reports will come up in the search, along with:

 - Vehicle history and information